herrphon/herrphon.github.io/_posts/2015-12-22-deploy-docker-containers-with-jenkins-and-systemd.md

 # Parameters:
 VERSION=1.2.3
-FORCE=false              # as provided by the jenkins build parameter type boolean DOCKERFILE_DIR=docker    # location where the dockerfile is located DOCKER_REGISTRY=https://registry.tld:5000 IMAGE_NAME=john.doe/myapp
+FORCE=false              # as provided by the jenkins build parameter type boolean DOCKERFILE_DIR=docker    # location where the dockerfile is located in the repository DOCKER_REGISTRY=https://registry.tld:5000 IMAGE_NAME=john.doe/myapp